sullis/hbc-tech-blog/_posts/2018-07-30-hbc-health-checks.md

 ### Open Space

 As I was walking the circle, introducing the group to Open Space, I was a bit nervous.
 This was another big experiment for HBC.
 How will the group take it?
 What if there would be an awkward silence and nothing would get proposed as topics for our theme "**How do we get better at Speed and Ease of Release?"**

 The magic of Open Space did not disappoint again this time!!
 The moment an invitation to propose the topics was announced, people jumped from their seats and ran to grab the paper and markers.
 It was almost like they were finally given the stage and opportunity to talk about their passion!

 <a href="https://imgur.com/Xf5WzSF"><img src="https://i.imgur.com/Xf5WzSFl.jpg?1" title="source: imgur.com" /></a>

 We only used four rooms and short twenty minutes time slots.
 And yet, in less than 3 hours we were able to uncover a ton of ideas, build connections and form "task forces" to continue beyond the Open Space.
-The equalizing power of a circle, the freedom of choice of where to participate, the five principles and the law of mobility created the space for new ideas to develop and for passion to emerge.
+The equalizing power of a circle, freedom of choice where to participate, five principles and the law of mobility created a space for new ideas to develop and passion to emerge

 If you haven't tried an Open Space before, I would encourage you to learn more about it, look for an opportunity to experience it at a conference as well as [reach out to me](https://www.linkedin.com/in/danapylayeva/) or other Open Space facilitators with questions.
 It can really make a difference in your organization!